sdhylyy/5610P3/README.md

 3. Change the password into a secret text
 4. Improved the display effect on mobile

+## Future Improvements
+1. Make UI better (eg. add background pictures).
+2. Make student record more intuitive and straightforward.
+3. Add location info as check-in for the better accuracy.

 ## Course Link
 - https://johnguerra.co/classes/webDevelopment_fall_2022/
 ## Check It Out